remiteeple/your-first-minute-on-a-server/README.md

 [Fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) scans log files and bans IPs that show the malicious signs such as too many password failures, port scanning, searching for exploits, etc.

-> **Note**: Fail2ban comes well configured out of the box so the additional configuration steps are optional but recommended.
+> **NOTE**: Fail2ban comes well configured out of the box so the additional configuration steps are optional but recommended.

 Install `fail2ban` with the following command: